OHDSI/ETL-CMS/python_etl/README.md

 ## Overview of Steps

-0) Optional: download the ready-to-go data and skip to step 7
+0) Shortcut: download the ready-to-go data and vocabulary files and skip to step 7

 1) Install required software